MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-application.md

 ## Authentication

 Before users can sign-in to the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] application, they must be authenticated as valid user in the system.
 Business Central supports several authentication methods.
-You configure the authentication method on the server-tiers of Business Central.
 For more information, see the following articles:

 [Managing Users and Permissions](https://docs.microsoft.com/en-us/dynamics365/business-central/ui-how-users-permissions)